Jisung Park, President & Co-Founder

 BA in Economics, Harvard University

-A native of Pittsburgh, Pennsylvania, Patrick is currently a PhD Candidate in Public Policy at Harvard University, where he is an EPA Fellow (STAR) and a Harvard Environmental Economics Fellow (HEEP).
-His focus area is Environmental and Resource Economics and his research focuses on the interaction between conservation policy and economic development.
-His specific interests involve how the development of payments for ecosystem services programs can be used to benefit both conservation projects and surrounding communities, particularly in the developing world.
+A native of Pittsburgh, Pennsylvania, Patrick is currently a PhD Candidate in Public Policy at Harvard University, where he was an EPA Fellow (STAR) and is a Harvard Environmental Economics Fellow (HEEP).
+His focus area is Environmental and Resource Economics and his research focuses on the interaction between the environment and economic development.

 Prior to coming to Harvard Patrick completed a masters degree in resource economics at Colorado State University and served as a research assistant in the Water & Energy for the Environment Lab (WE3) at Carnegie Mellon examining water usage in hydraulic fracturing in the United States.
 Prior to enrolling in Colorado State, Patrick spent a year in New Zealand on a Fulbright Fellowship focusing on the intersection of water, clean energy development, and economic growth.
 A 2009 graduate of Harvard, his free time is occupied by skiing or backpacking around New England.

-Human Developmental and Regenerative Biology Concentrator, Harvard College
+BA in Human Developmental and Regenerative Biology, Harvard College

 Caroline hails from the tiny town of Whippany, New Jersey.
-She studies metabolic syndrome at the Cowan Laboratory of the Harvard Stem Cell Institute.
-As a Herchel Smith Fellow, she is currently pursuing a thesis on the effects of maternal malnutrition on fetal development.
-An avid traveler, Caroline has worked in various countries of Southeast Asia and southern Africa.
-When she is not at lab, she is either planning her next trip, eating something spicy, or rooting for the New York Mets.
+She is currently at the University of Melbourne on a U.S. Fulbright Anne Wexler Scholarship in Public Policy.
+During her undergraduate years, she studied metabolic syndrome at the Cowan Laboratory of the Harvard Stem Cell Institute.
+As a Herchel Smith Fellow in 2016, she focused on the effects of maternal malnutrition on fetal development.
+An avid traveler, Caroline has worked on various humanitarian projects throughout Southeast Asia and southern Africa.
+When she is not working, she can be found jogging around town, eating something spicy, or rooting for the New York Mets.

 BA in Political Science, Colorado College